imrefazekas/connect-rest/README.md

 otherwise error response will be sent with status code 401 claiming: 'API_KEY is required.'.

+Note: you can create special REST services not requiring API_KEYS to serve jade templates or anything you would like to as follows:

+	rest.get( { path: '/special', unprotected: true }, functionN0);

 ## Logging
 In the option object passed to the constructor, there is an optional parameter 'logger', which enables the logging functionality: